ArzelaAscoIi/haystack-github-bot/README.md

 A summary can look like this:
 <img src="img/summary.png" width="800">

+> :warning: **Please be careful with sensitive data**: You might be working on a project that contains sensitive data that should not leave your company.
+Please make sure what you are sending to OpenAI before running this bot!

 This example of a haystack promptnode uses two templates to generate a summary of actions.
 The [first template](/prompts/events.txt) is used to generate a summary per event type from github.
 The [second template](/prompts/summary.txt) is used to generate the final summary of all events.

 ## How to use it